riscv-software-src/riscv-perf-model/fusion/FSL.md

 }
 ```

-This method of expression requires that the conversion clause
-can handle any legal instruction register operands
+With the UID sequence expression there are no operand specific
-and any legal immediate field values for that operand.
+constraints and therefore the conversion clause must handle any legal
+combinations of the two rd and two constants.

+This results in a transform to a generalized fusion op of a shift left
+followed by right and not the zero extension expressed by x10,4.

 If the constraints clause implements operand contraints the instruction
 sequence should be expressed using the abstract assembly syntax so the